Bamileke people: History

-Like a king, the Fon is head of all authorities, from territory to civil and military, within a given kingdom.

-The Bamileke are the descendants of a Mbum princess named Wouten(also called Betaka) who helped establish the Tikar fondom sometime in the 13th century after being expelled from Ngan Ha, the capital of Mbum following a succession dispute.
-The Mbum who are of Sudanic origin are the ancestors of all Grassfields people and now reside in the Adamawa province of Cameroon.
-The majority of Bamiléké historical narratives detail an origin along the Nile River in what is now Sudan.
+Most Bamiléké historical narratives detail an origin along the Nile River in what is now Sudan.
+A survey examining the methods and instruments of communication among the Bamilekes show a common origin with populations along the Nile.

-Archeological and linguistic evidence indicates that the arrival of the Bamileke in Western Cameroon occurred in multiple waves with two primary routes.
-The first route was more significant and originated in the North between the Lake Tchad area and the Nile Valley.
+Oral tradition collected by Alexis Maxime Feyou de Happy and his son, Joseph, suggested that the arrival of the Bamiléké in Western Cameroon occurred in multiple waves with two primary routes.
+The first route originated in the North between the Lake Tchad area and the Nile Valley.
 The second route originated in Nigeria around the Cross River area.
-Alternatively, Diop through the usage of toponyms, vestigial expressions, and corroborating sociopolitical data reconstructed migration patterns for the Bamum which originated along the Upper Nile River near the Great Lakes region before arriving in Cameroon.
-As a result of the expansionist policies of Ncharé, the founder of the Bamum mfondom, the majority of Bamiléké have paternal ancestors who are Bamum.
+Anthropologists G. Spedini and C. Bailly theorized that the Bamileke descend from the Ndobo, "Sudanic savanna dwellers who migrated into Western Cameroon from the north."

+According to some Bamiléké oral traditions, they are descendants of a Mbum princess named Wouten (also called Betaka) who helped establish the Tikar fondom sometime in the 13th century after being expelled from Ngan Ha, the capital of Mbum following a succession dispute.
+The Mbum who migrated to their current location from Northern Cameroon are the ancestors of all Grassfields people and now reside in the Adamawa province of Cameroon.

-In the 17th century, the Bamileke migrated further south and west under the pressure of the Fulani people.
+In the 17th century, the Bamiléké migrated further south and west under the pressure of the Chamba and Fulani people.
 When Cameroon was colonized, the British granted status and a certain amount of control to traditional authorities, such as the Fon.
 This was due to a colonial policy known as indirect rule.
 On the other hand, the Germans and French looked at Fons with contempt and were often suspicious of them.

-According to research compiled in The Historical Dictionary of the Republic of Cameroon, the "Bamiléké have a reputation of being excellent farmers and businessmen and -women.
-While they have become a significant factor in the national economy, their success has also generated some jealousy and resentment, especially among the original inhabitants of areas to which Bamiléké migration has occurred."
-A number of Black people across the Americas, such as Erykah Badu and Jessica Williams, can trace their lineage back to the Bamileke people through genetic testing.
+According to research compiled in The Historical Dictionary of the Republic of Cameroon, the "Bamiléké have a reputation of being excellent farmers and business-persons.
+While they have become a significant factor in the national economy, their success has also generated some jealousy and resentment, especially among the original inhabitants of areas where Bamiléké migration occurred."

+A number of Black people across the Americas, such as Erykah Badu and Jessica Williams, have traced their lineage back to the Bamiléké people through genetic testing.